sendgrid/sendgrid-python/FIRST_TIMERS.md

   **Step 7:** Push the topic branch up to your fork using `git push origin <topic-branch-name>`

   **Step 8:** Open a Pull Request with clear title and description against the master branch.

-  In case, you have additional questions, feel free to drop a [mail](dx@sendgrid.com) or open an issue.

   <a name="reviews"></a>
   ## Be Patient & Wait for Reviews
   Kindly be patient & follow the suggestions as provided by the peer reviewers.
-Make required ammendments & changes to the PR as asked.
+Make required amendments & changes to the PR as asked.

 ## [Explore New Issues to work upon](https://github.com/sendgrid/sendgrid-python/labels/difficulty%3A%20easy)